 - Identify facilities suitable for:

-- Service Delivery Sites
+- o Service Delivery Sites

-- Volunteer Management
+- o Volunteer Management

-- Staging areas to serve as collection or dissemination points (e.g. special populations requiring transportation assistance)
+- o Staging areas to serve as collection or dissemination points (e.g. special populations requiring transportation assistance)

 - Recruit and train personnel to effectively manage the Salvation Army response to assist citizens affected by disaster. - Develop and implement agreements, such as Memorandums of Understanding (MOUs), with local businesses, service organizations, and response agencies to supply goods and services required for Salvation Army response during disasters. - Identify special planning considerations for special needs populations. - Prepare a registration and contact plan for citizens to enlist in Salvation Army services when available.